 Ankle sprains often occur when playing basketball or when jumping or jogging on uneven ground.
 Knee sprains happen a lot in football, especially when the player turns on his leg while the foot is firmly on the ground.
 In contrast, thumb and finger joints are often sprained in handball and volleyball or when skiing.

 Another classic injury is a sprained toe.
 This happens, for example, when we're walking barefoot and catch our toes on a piece of furniture or a half-opened door.
 Some people have weak ligaments and are more susceptible to sprains than others.
 People with high foot arches, delayed muscle reaction or weak muscles are affected more often.

 Sprains are frequently suffered during sports.
 But there are products we can wear to prevent them (e.g. supports, sports compression socks or wrist guards).
-These products stabilise the joints and ensure that the joints are not sprained so easily.
+These products stabilize the joints and ensure that the joints are not sprained so easily.
 Sports compression socks are available from well-stocked sports shops.
 Ask for CEP socks.
-These not only stabilise the joints, but they also boost athletic performance.
+These not only stabilize the joints, but they also boost athletic performance.
 In addition, they promote rapid regeneration after training.

 Another good tip: make sure you wear suitable and safe footwear.
 This also applies to going out in the evening.